johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

-# Building a Site using BodilessJS
+# Building a Site using Bodiless

-This guide is a suggested process for building sites using BodilessJS.
+This guide is a suggested process for building sites using Bodiless.
 The use case maybe a site build is a brand new site build with new assets (Typography, Design & Copy Deck) or we could be rebuilding an existing site on this platform.
-We will point out where differences in the new site build versus replicating existing site may be in this process, but essentially the methodology used is similar for either type of build.
+We will point out where differences in the new site build versus replicating existing site maybe in this process, but essentially the methodology used is similar for either type of build.

 ## Table of Contents
 * [Prerequisites](#Prerequisites)